A) Jesus’ death—the ransom for us

-When two of Jesus’ disciples came to him, requesting a”ministerial office” in the future Kingdom of God, he rebuked them, making reference to his own mission:
+When two of Jesus’ disciples came to him, requesting a “ministerial office” in the future Kingdom of God, he rebuked them, making reference to his own mission:

 As he celebrated his final Passover with his disciples on the evening before his death, presumably not long after he had spoken these words, he inaugurated the Lord’s Supper as a lasting legacy, showing, in his words about bread and wine, how he himself interpreted his death from God’s perspective:

 Jesus was fully aware that his death was not merely an accident or unexpected tragedy.
-He was also conscious that he was not simply the victim of a judicial murder.[1]
-He gave his body and his blood for us.
+He was also conscious that he was not simply the victim of a judicial murder.1 He gave his body and his blood for us.

 He was sent by God to give his life:

-For this reason the Father loves Me, because I lay down My life so that I may take it again.
-No one has taken it away from Me, but I lay it down on My own initiative.
+For this reason the Father loves me, because I lay down my life that I may take it up again.
+No one takes it from me, but I lay it down of my own accord.
 I have authority to lay it down, and I have authority to take it up again.
-This commandment I received from My Father.
+This charge I have received from my Father.
 (John 10:17–18)

 Jesus was not suicidal—he did not initiate his own death—but he offered no resistance to the wickedness of men who, in their hatred and murderous contempt, despised the love and kindness of God which came to them in Jesus.
-He was so deeply rooted God’s love that he ransformed the evil done to him by his enemies into good by willingly bowing to it, as an expression of his devotion to the Father and his love for mankind.
+He was so deeply rooted in God’s love that he transformed the evil done to him by his enemies into good by willingly bowing to it, as an expression of his devotion to the Father and his love for mankind.
 Jesus, whose very life was love and devotion, demonstrated his devotion to the point of death.

 His aim was our freedom: